Together we can help some of the most endangered birds in New Zealand.

 Braided rivers are the only ecosystem in the Canterbury Water Management Strategy (CWMS) to have its own set of targets.
 One of these targets is to implement actions to correct the decline in usable braided river bird habitats.

 One of the biggest problem facing braided river birds as that there simply aren’t enough eyes on the ground to locate colony nesting sites on braided river beds during the breeding season (August-February).
 If we know where the birds are, we can develop strategies to help protect them.
 This is where you come in.
-Jet-boaters, canoeists, rafters, hunters, trampers, walkers, campers, and all use braided rivers.
+Jet-boaters, canoeists, rafters, hunters, trampers, walkers, campers, gravel extractors, landowners, all use braided rivers.
 Our goal is to create a network of observers across the South Island and where possible, gain access to nesting colony birds in hard to reach places.
 How you can help will depend on your individual or organisational resources.

-Developed with assistance from DOC’s Braided River Technical Group and ECan biodiversity (in Canterbury) in conjunction with each partner (business, organisation, or individual) to suit their operations and level of involvement.
+This Project was developed with assistance from DOC’s Braided River Technical Group and ECan biodiversity (in Canterbury) in conjunction with each partner (business, organisation, or individual) to suit their operations and level of involvement.
 Available on a case-by-case basis as needed, these include tools and resources for: